trckr/trckr-documentation/doc/technical/implementation/api.md

 [`https://trckr.trvlr.ch/api/token-auth/`](https://trckr.trvlr.ch/api/token-auth/)

-When a user tries to login the frontend will send a json request with following attributes:
+When a user tries to login the frontend will send a JSON request with following attributes:
 ```
 {
   "username": <username>,